algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 ## Requirements

 - The explorer should support a wide variety of Linux distributions, macOS (both Apple Silicon and Intel architectures), and Windows.
+- To facilitate Algokit projects, the explorer should have access to local machine resouces:
+  - File system.
+  - Launch child processes.
+  - Launch commands from shell.
 - The explorer can be deployed to a website.
 The explorer website has limited functionalities, compared to the desktop version.

 ## Options